fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 > Note that -for some reason- you can't write into the file and save, but you can delete it and re-create it.
 Be careful not to delete existing public keys while pentesting.
 Save the current keys into a file and restore it in the clean-up phase.

+To remove current keys and add your own:

 `rm -rf /root/.ssh/authorized_keys && echo "YOUR_PUBLIC_KEY" > /root/.ssh/authorized_keys`

+Finally, just run SSH and login using your new password/public key.

+## **How could this have been prevented?**
+I'm going to list the mistakes and misconfugiration problems which led to this awkward situation(at least it was for the developer of course).

+- **Unprotected API**

+Being one of the suggested OWASP's top 10 most critical web application security risks for 2017, I can't stress enough how important it is for developers to follow standard security procedures and policies.
+The API could've been hardened further by doing two things:
+ 1. Restrict access to the API by only allowing specific computers/IP address to use it.
+ 2. Implement proper authorization to the API, to prevent unauthenticated attempts to abuse the API and create Docker images/containers.

+- **SSH Root Login**

+	You should never allow SSH root login, period

+- Insufficient OS Protection